towerofpower256/davidmac.pro/src/posts/2021-04-20-glidescopedevaluator/index.md

 It works by taking a script from a field on an existing record, and executes it as server-side JavaScript.
 The field should be the type of "Script" or "Script (plain text)", but it'll accept any string field.

-Ever wondered how scripts in one of these below fields went from text to code that runs?
+Ever wondered how scripts in one of these below fields goes from plain ol' text to ***computer code magic***?

 * The "Script" field on "Business Rules".
 * The "Advanced condition" on "Notifications".